Binney/story-a-week/netlify/functions/server/stories/husbands.md

 They all fell silent at that.
 Serjei had stopped off here at least once a week for poker before the whole business with John Marlowe’s wife had gone down, and not one in the pub didn’t remember him.
 The colony town was a small one.

-Vic finally got his writ off Jones.
-The trial was to start next week and he was to report to the town hall in the morning.
+Vic took the moment to grab his writ off Jones.
+The trial was to take place tomorrow and he was to report to the town hall in the morning.

 *